vsmitha2002/RISC-V-With-Hard-Macros-Integration-Technology-Node-32nm-/README.md

-🔧 Design and Implementation of RISC-V IP with Hard Macro Creation and Integration
+🔧 Design and Implementation of RISC-V with Hard Macro Creation and Integration
 📌 Objective
-To design and implement a RISC-V-based IP core with a focus on Hard Macro Creation and Integration, optimizing for area, power, and performance at a 32nm technology node.
+To design and implement a RISC-V-based which focus on Hard Macro Creation and Integration, optimizing for area, power, and performance at a 32nm technology node.

 🔍 Key Focus Areas
 ✅ Hard Macro Design: Developed and implemented two hard macros for critical RISC-V sub-modules (e.g., ALU and Machine Counter) with strict area and performance targets.